ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ### Activate Teamspeak
 {:.no_toc}

-Please make sure you are logged into Alliance Auth.
+Please make sure you are logged into RABIS Auth.
 Then go to Services and click the amber button with the check-mark next to Teamspeak 3.

 ![Discord activated](/img/teamspeak01.png)